-As of December 31, 2020, gross financial debt consisted mainly of the bond issues maturing in 2024 and 2026 for a total of €650 million, the state-guaranteed loan for €500 million, the €200 million medium-term credit facility and the €100 million European Investment Bank loan.
+As of December 31, 2020, gross financial debt consisted mainly of the bond issues maturing in 2024 and 2026 for a total of $\in$ 650 million, the state-guaranteed loan for $\in$ 500 million, the $\notin$ 200 million medium-term credit facility and the $\notin$ 100 million European Investment Bank Ioan.

 In April 2020 Fnac Darty signed a €500 million loan agreement, guaranteed by the French government, with a consortium of French banks.
 Obtained under the state-guaranteed loan program related to the Covid-19 crisis, the loan is designed to safeguard the Group's liquidity and ensure business resumption.
-This stateguaranteed loan, 70% of which is guaranteed by the French government, has a one-year maturity with an option to extend for a further five years (to April 2026).
+This state-guaranteed loan, 70% of which is guaranteed by the French government, has a one-year maturity with an option to extend for a further five years (to April 2026).
 This new financing means that